Skip to main content

 A real-time crime center (RTCC) is a powerful public safety platform.
 This network of technologies and data feeds has gained significant ground since 2005, when the New York Police Department built the first one in the United States.
 Outfitted with satellite imaging and mapping, a wall of screens and operators on constant standby, that system helped law enforcement solve crimes more quickly, respond to urgent situations with greater preparedness, and keep both civilians and officers safe.
 Since then, RTCCs have grown in both capabilities and potential.

-Today's RTCC solutions are more intuitive, more effective, and more affordable, allowing agencies of any size to leverage video surveillance, real-time positioning, live alerts and more.
+Today's cloud-based RTCC solutions are more intuitive, more effective, and more affordable, allowing agencies of any size to leverage video surveillance, real-time positioning, live alerts and more.
 Where an RTCC once required a dedicated physical command center and constant monitoring by staff, modern solutions can be accessed in the field by the officers who need them most.

-The best real-time crime centers leverage both community participation and public safety technology to cast the widest possible net when gathering information and employ automation to highlight what matters.
 This guide will teach you and your agency how to build and leverage a real-time crime center to accelerate justice and protect the public.

 Let's get started.